 Simply Awesome Lens

-It is not as long in focal length as the 400mm f/2.8L IS II, but the 300mm f/2.8L IS II is at least a match in performance - and it is smaller, lighter and less expensive.
-And if 400mm is too long (especially possible for an APS-C body) for your need, this is THE lens to take.
+It is not as long in focal length as the 400mm f/2.8L IS II, but the 300mm f/2.8L IS II is at least a match in performance, and it is smaller, lighter, and less expensive.
+And if 400mm is too long (especially possible for an APS-C body) for your need, this is THE lens to have.
 Or, add an extender — this lens performs exceptionally well with them.

-The f/2.8 aperture is as wide as it gets at 300mm, the image quality is as good as it gets at any focal length, the autofocus speed and accuracy rock.
-This lens is built for professional use (or perhaps I should say "abuse") including use in inclement weather.
+The f/2.8 aperture is as wide as it gets at 300mm, the image quality is as good as it gets at any focal length, and the autofocus speed and accuracy rock.
+This lens is built for professional use and abuse, including use in inclement weather.

 Impressive Performing Lens, Ultra-Light Weight

-If the 400mm focal length works for you and an f/4 aperture is wide enough, the 400mm DO II is an amazing performer.
-The extreme light weight of this lens (relative to its focal length and aperture) allows easy handholding for most.
+If the 400mm focal length works for you and an f/4 aperture is wide enough, the 400mm DO II is an excellent performer.
+The extreme light weight of this lens (relative to its focal length and aperture) allows comfortable handholding for most.
 APS-C format body owners are going to love this focal length when shooting on the big field.

 Excellent Focal Length Range, Fast and Accurate AF, Excellent Image Quality, Pro-Grade Build Quality

-Great Image Quality, Great Build Quality, Fast AF, Good Focal Length Range
+Impressive Image Quality, Great Build Quality, Fast AF, Excellent Image Stabilization, Compact & Light, Great Value

 Excellent Value, Very Good Image Quality, Pro-Grade Build Quality, Fast AF